 1. Links to free arthritis information and publications.

 Arthritis (joint pain and swelling) is a fairly common symptom of Sweet’s syndrome.
-Occasionally, Sweet’s syndrome can also develop secondary to autoimmune conditions that affect the joints, e.g. ankylosing spondylitis, rheumatoid arthritis, systemic lupus erythematosus and Sjögren’s syndrome.
+Sometimes, Sweet’s syndrome can also develop secondary to autoimmune conditions that affect the joints, e.g. rheumatoid arthritis, systemic lupus erythematosus and Sjögren’s syndrome.

 This is a US online source for rheumatology diagnostic and therapeutic information.
 They have a free online rheumatology textbook, and information on Sweet’s syndrome is available in the Diseases section.
 Click here.

 2. Links to free British Association of Dermatologists (BAD) information and publications.